plof27/lnd-core/docs/theming.md

 ## Metadata

 ### Constraints
-- Fun and lighthearted tone [expected]
+- [expected] Fun and lighthearted tone
-- Story elements should be present, but not a focus [expected]
+- [expected] Story elements should be present, but not a focus

 ### Tolerances
 - Stub

 ### Uncertainties
-- Stub
+- What is the thematic hook?